NASA hacked due to poor asset visibility

 ‘JPL uses its Information Technology Security Database (ITSDB) to track and manage physical assets and applications on its network; however, we found the database inventory incomplete and inaccurate, placing at risk JPL’s ability to effectively monitor, report, and respond to security incidents.
 Moreover, reduced visibility into devices connected to its networks hinders JPL’s ability to properly secure those networks’.

-This problem is not exclusive to NASA, however.
+The problem of asset visibility is not exclusive to NASA, however.
 There are companies across the world with estates of great size and complexity, operating in a fragmented environment, that share this issue of unmanaged assets within their network.
 Some companies even have ‘known unknowns’, wherein security and IT teams will know there are assets within their network that lack detailed information or are missing from their inventory (though ignoring these can be attributed to a calculated risk appetite).

 It is a common problem with companies that have thousands upon thousands of assets, whether they are computers, laptops, servers, even going beyond devices to applications, databases, and people.
 This is becoming even more difficult with the increasing prominence of IoT.
 Without having knowledge of all devices within the network, there are many open attack vectors.

-In a new study, Panaseer found that lack of visibility on technical assets and security controls deployment leaves security teams in the dark.
+A Panaseer study found that lack of visibility on technical assets and security controls deployment leaves security teams in the dark.
 It is difficult to understand and improve the cybersecurity posture of an organisation against the cyber threat landscapes.
 The report also found that 89% of large enterprises have concerns based on lack of visibility and insight into trusted data and that IoT featured as the area with the worst asset visibility.

 Large organisations, including NASA, need to strengthen their security fundamentals.
 It is essential to get good asset visibility: knowing what assets your organisation is defending and then ask your security team key questions.
 How well controlled are they?
 Are these controls performing within policy?